sercankulcu/sercankulcu.github.io/_thoughts/sometimes-a-toy-is-worth-more-than-us.md

 We also cry over objects.

 We call them different names so we can feel mature.
-We say “my car,” “my house,” “my watch,” “my father's old radio,” “my mother's ring.”
+We say "my car," "my house," "my watch," "my father's old radio," "my mother's ring."
 We do not call them toys because adults are embarrassed by simple truths.
 We prefer expensive words for the same attachment.

 A child sees a plastic truck and imagines a road.